FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Abstract

 \section{Abstract}

-Federated Learning (FL) is a machine learning paradigm that learns from data kept locally to safeguard the privacy of clients, whereas local SGD is typically employed on the clients' devices to improve communication efficiency.
-However, such a scheme is currently constrained by the slow and unstable convergence induced by clients' heterogeneous data.
-In this work, we identify three under-explored phenomena of the biased local learning that may explain these challenges caused by local updates in supervised FL.
-As a remedy, we propose FedAug, a novel unified algorithm that reduces the local learning bias on features and classifiers to tackle these challenges.
-FedAug consists of two components: AugMean and AugCA.
-AugMean alleviates the bias in the local classifiers by balancing the output distribution of models.
-AugCA learns client invariant features that are close to global features but considerably distinct from those learned from other input distributions.
-In a series of experiments, we show that FedAug consistently outperforms other SOTA FL and domain generalization (DG) baselines, in which both two components (i.e., AugMean and AugCA) have individual performance gains.
+Federated Learning (FL) is a way for machines to learn from data that is kept locally, in order to protect the privacy of clients.
+This is typically done using local SGD, which helps to improve communication efficiency.
+However, such a scheme is currently constrained by slow and unstable convergence due to the variety of data on different clients' devices.
+In this work, we identify three under-explored phenomena of biased local learning that may explain these challenges caused by local updates in supervised FL.
+As a remedy, we propose \algopt, a novel unified algorithm that reduces the local learning bias on features and classifiers to tackle these challenges. \algopt has two components.
+The first component helps to reduce bias in local classifiers by balancing the output of the models.
+The second component helps to learn local features that are similar to global features, but different from those learned from other data sources.
+We conducted several experiments to test \algopt and found that it consistently outperforms other SOTA FL methods.
+Both of its components also individually show performance gains.
+Our code is available at \url{https://github.com/lins-lab/fedbr}.